pauldmccarthy/win-pytreat/advanced_topics/decorators.md

-If you are familiar with C or C++, you can think of a variable in Python as like a `void *` pointer - it is just a pointer of an undefined type, which is pointing to some item in memory (which does have a specific type).
+If you are familiar with C or C++, you can think of a variable in Python as like a `void *` pointer - it is just a pointer of an unspecified type, which is pointing to some item in memory (which does have a specific type).
 Deleting the pointer does not have any effect upon the item to which it was pointing.